Croatia with kidsAre Croatia family holidays a good idea in 2025?

 It only goes to show how relatively safe Croatia is!

-The biggest potential con for visiting Croatia is traffic.
+The biggest potential drawback of visiting Croatia is traffic.

 Local drivers can be careless, and rental drivers might be clueless.
 Both can increase the chances of accidents.